tobek/laminae/notes.md

 - "I am the rest between two notes which are somehow always in discord." rilke - CEP?
 - "Shattered people are best represented by bits and pieces." rilke
 - chaucer metal quote from saturn or bloody mars stuff (in quotes.txt)
-- "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross NGP NGD CGD
+- "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross (used on NGD but could be elsewhere)
 - James Richardson
     - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
 (NGP, CGD)